 Are Cosigners Liable for My Debt If I File for Chapter 13 Bankruptcy?

-Updated By , Attorney · University of the Pacific McGeorge School of Law
+By , Attorney University of the Pacific McGeorge School of Law

-A Cosigner's Responsibility for Debt Payment
+A Cosigner’s Payment Responsibility

 Cosigners are responsible for paying back the debt, just like the primary borrower.
-If the borrower defaults, the lender can go after both the borrower and the cosigner to collect the debt.
-In bankruptcy, a cosigner is also known as a "codebtor."
+If the borrower defaults, the lender can go after both the borrower and the cosigner to collect.

-Cosigner Debt Liability and Bankruptcy
+Cosigner Debt Liability in Bankruptcy

 However, this approach might not work for all debts.
 Specifically, you might run into a problem if you propose paying more toward the cosigned debt than it would usually be entitled to receive.
 Why?
-Because unless you're paying all of your debts in full—not just the cosigned debt—it's likely that other creditors would receive less than what they'd be entitled to get otherwise.
+Because unless you’re paying all of your debts in full—not just the cosigned debt—it’s likely that other creditors would receive less than what they’d be entitled to otherwise.

 The Chapter 13 Codebtor Stay